 - Value for money: the initial WooCommerce plugin is free to install, and most of the add-ons and extensions available are relatively cheap

 - Controlled scalability: a wide choice of WooCommerce hosting options means you can find an ideal option for you and only pay for what you need

-- Total customization: there are tens of thousands of free or paid plugins available to personalize your store, and you can even create and implement your own
+- Total customization: there are tens of thousands of good free or paid plugins available to personalize your store, and you can even create and implement your own

 WooCommerce’s cons are: